 Do you ever see those things at a garage sale or thrift store and ask yourself, “Hmm…what did that used to be?”
 I think that’s half the fun of the hunt.
 Initially, figuring it out is fun, but also envisioning its future.
 This little gem came to be in my possession through a funny story.
 The end result though, is going to be an upcycled clock face table for our Trash to Treasure Tuesday fun.
 Check it out…

 Back a few months ago, my friend, Mandy from Paid in Full, had a free sale.
 Yes, you read that right – a free sale.
 Her ministry collects items for the community and puts together these “sales” to help those who need it most.
-In addition, she also raises funds for the ministry.
+What is more, she also raises funds for the ministry.
 You can walk out not paying a stitch if you have no funds, but you can donate whatever you desire.

 At this particular sale, my oldest son wanted to find a project piece.
 I pointed out this stand as potential by adding a top to it.
 However, after several months of it sitting in my garage waiting for revival, I bought it from my son.
 He lost interest and I wanted to rework it.
 Win-win.

-You know I love my HomeRight tools, right?
-Today, I’m introducing you to the Quick Finish Sprayer.
-A brand new sprayer that is perfect for the newbie as well as the seasoned pro.
+Today, I’m using a sprayer that is perfect for the newbie as well as the seasoned pro.

 First, I fill up the cup with a natural reactive stain that works with the tannins in wood to age it faster.
 I’m using a wood round for my table top that I found at a local home improvement store.
 It’s made of pine and pretty simple, but I’m adding my own flair.

-Then, I liberally spray the stain with the Quick Finish.
+Then, I liberally spray the stain.
 To get the best results with the stain, the wood needs to be good and soaked.
-After that, I disconnect the sprayer nozzle and clean up with soap and water per manufacture instructions. (see my video demo below)
+After that, I disconnect the sprayer nozzle and clean up with soap and water per manufacture instructions.

 Afterward, I fill the cup with thinned paint (following paint can instructions for thinning).
 The ash tray stand is getting a soft antique white paint, only one coat.